vicarmar/audio2score/README.md

 ## Dataset preparation

+You can check the [dataset_preparation.sh](scripts/dataset_preparation.sh) script as reference for a complete dataset preparation, including downloading quartets and sonatas kern data, and prepare them using the default label encoder (`single_ext`) for `unconstrained` polyphony.

 For details on the data preparation process, check the documentation in [Data preparation](docs/DataPreparation.md).

 There exist specific commands for dataset preparation providing default configurations, in order to have homogeneous ouputs.